brabster/tw-site/src/pages/articles/2018-07-29-scala-types-in-beam-pipelines/index.md

 case class Entry(clientIp: ClientIp, userId: UserId, timestamp: Instant, path: Path, statusCode: StatusCode)
 ```

 That's it.
-Everything still type-checks.
+Everything still type-checks, as the "real" types haven't changed.
+Our new aliases will now flow through the pipeline code,
+allowing us to see what the types really meant at each point.
 Let's retrace our steps and see how these new types help us out.
 This time, I'll comment the types at each step for brevity.

 ```scala